-I’ve had a few people remark that they fund it odd that someone promoting ‘social media training‘ should come off of Facebook.
+I’ve had a few people remark that they find it odd that someone promoting ‘social media training‘ should come off of Facebook.
 I’d like to clarify why it was the right decision for me.

 In the training I say to people “If you only have X amount of time each day then it is better to produce great content on one or two social media channels, than sub-par, mediocre content on lots of social media channels.